martinkoster/actionfx/actionfx-core/README.md

 --------------------------- | -------------------------------------------------
 `colId` 				    | The name of the column to configure.
 This field is mandatory, if applied on a `javafx.scene.control.TableColumn` or `javafx.scene.control.TreeTableColumn` and no value in `colIdx()` is given.
 The field is meaningless, when the annotation is applied on `javafx.scene.control.TableColumn` or `javafx.scene.control.TreeTableColumn` field directly.
 `colIdx` 				    | The index of the column to configure (0-based).
 This field is mandatory, if applied on a `javafx.scene.control.TableColumn` or `javafx.scene.control.TreeTableColumn` and no value in`colId()` is given.
 The field is meaningless, when the annotation is applied on `javafx.scene.control.TableColumn` or `javafx.scene.control.TreeTableColumn` field directly.
 `propertyValue` 		    | The property value that is used to configure a `javafx.scene.control.cell.PropertyValueFactory` or `javafx.scene.control.cell.TreeItemPropertyValueFactory` as a cell-value factory for the column to configure.
 This field is mandatory, when annotating fields of type `javafx.scene.control.TableView`, `javafx.scene.control.TableColumn`, `javafx.scene.control.TreeTableView` or `javafx.scene.control.TreeTableColumn`.
-For fields of type `javafx.scene.control.TreeView` and `javafx.scene.control.ListView` it must remain empty, because the components do not Java bean.
-For these components, using attribute `stringConverter()` makes sense.
+For fields of type `javafx.scene.control.TreeView` and `javafx.scene.control.ListView` it must remain empty, because the components do not allow accessing single Java bean properties for displaying.
+For these components, using attribute `stringConverter()` must be used.
 `stringConverter` 		| An optional string converter class that shall be used to convert the backed domain objects value under attribute `propertyValue` into a displayable string in the table column and convert it back from a string to the property's data type.
 `cellType` 				| An optional cell type to set for the given cell to configure.
 Can be used for custom cell types.
 `editable` 				| Flag that indicates whether the user shall be able to edit cell data in the table column directly or not.
 The default is `false` (no editing).